MARIE-FRANCE FORTIN

 ABOUT MARIE-FRANCE FORTIN

-Professor Fortin's interests lie in public and constitutional law, legal thinking in a historical perspective, state liability and accountability, constitutional theory, comparative public law, the private/public law divide in mixed legal systems, and water law and governance.
-She is the author of The King Can Do No Wrong: Constitutional Fundamentals, Common Law History, and Crown Liability, published by Oxford University Press, and she is the lead researcher of the Water Law and Governance Forum.
+Her interests lie in public and constitutional law, legal thinking in a historical perspective, state liability and accountability, constitutional theory, comparative public law, the private/public law divide in mixed legal systems, and water law and governance.
+She is the author of The King Can Do No Wrong: Constitutional Fundamentals, Common Law History, and Crown Liability, published by Oxford University Press, and she led the Water Law and Governance Forum.